praF02/anevicon/README.md

             A count of packets for sending.
 When this limit is reached, then the program will exit [default: 18446744073709551615]
         --packets-per-syscall <POSITIVE-INTEGER>
-            A count of packets which the program will send using only one system call.
+            A count of packets which the program will send using only one syscall.
 After the operation completed, a test summary will have been printed.

             It is not recommended to set this option to a low value for some performance reasons. [default: 1000]